Current and Previous Interns

 The internship with ABColombia gave me an opportunity to gain insights into advocacy work on the national and European level.
 I met many amazing human rights defenders from the UK and Colombia whose commitment inspired me not to give up my idealism and continue working for more transparency and justice.

 Irina studied International and European law and interned with ABColombia on a full-time basis as part of her gap year between her Bachelor and Master studies.
 During her internship, she focused on a case study about the environmental and human rights impacts of a large-scale extractive project in Northern Colombia.
-After this internship, she successfully obtained an LLM degree in European Law.
+After this internship, she successfully obtained an LLM degree in European Law from the University of Edinburgh.
 After completing her Masters, Irina interned with a public health organisation in London.
-Since April 2017, she works as full-time Information Officer at ABColombia.
+Between April 2017 and July 2019, she worked as Information and Advocacy Officer at ABColombia, before starting a PhD in law at the European University Institute in Florence.

 Lucy Bye (Intern in 2015/16)